zephyrproject-rtos/zephyr/doc/platform/minnowboard.rst

 Refer to the :ref:`galileo`.

 .. note::
-   The basic_atom platform configuration does not support PCI.
+   The minnowboard platform configuration does not support PCI.

 HPET System Clock Support
 =========================

-The basic_atom platform configuration uses a system clock frequency of 25 MHz.
+The minnowboard platform configuration uses a system clock frequency of 25 MHz.

 .. note::
    The LOAPIC timer may be used instead of the HPET.
 To do so,